ExodusMovement/test/README.md

 - `--coverage-engine node` -- use Node.js builtint coverage engine

 - `--passWithNoTests` -- do not error when no test files were found

+- `--write-snapshots` -- write snapshots instead of verifying them (has `--test-update-snapshots` alias)